-Specifically, only 30% of the hazardous waste is sent for disposal while, for non-hazardous waste, the figure rises to 58%.
+Specifically, only 30% of the hazardous waste is sent for disposal while, for non-hazardous waste, the figure rises to 61%.
 Used solvents, classified as hazardous waste as they derive from the washing of the reactors, are transferred to an external company which, through the distillation process, recovers part of the solvent.
 The process generates residues that are subsequently disposed of, while the solvent recovered may be used in other processes.
+The increase in hazardous waste in 2024 is due to the disposal of obsolete adhesive remnants and materials that do not comply with ICF's quality standards; however, the trend can be considered in line with the three-year period.

-Waste not sent for disposal 23 20 21 2022 2023 Unit of measurement Hazardous Non- hazardous Hazardous Non- hazardous Hazardous Non- hazardous Preparation for reuse Tonne 161 0 122 0 119 530 Recycling Tonne 136 114 130 61 122 0 Other recovery operations Tonne 6 523 8 541 0 0 Total Tonne 303 637 260 602 241 530
+Waste not sent for disposal 25 20 22 2023 2024 Unit of measuremen t Hazardou s Non- hazardou s Hazardou s Non- hazardou s Hazardou s Non- hazardou s Preparation for reuse Tonne 122 0 119 530 149 527 Recycling Tonne 130 61 122 0 154 0 Other recovery operations Tonne 8 541 0 0 0 0 Total Tonne 260 602 241 530 303 527